Elfsetup/elfsetup/README.md

 in Elementary OS are not available.

 But you can install all executable and your files with:
-A Vala Executable (based in Gobject, Glib, Gtk2 or Gtk3, Gstreamer, etc) A AppImage Executable (Simplify the Install and Uninstall Process if you like installed) A Static Executable and all files needed by Executable.
+- A Vala Executable (based in Gobject, Glib, Gtk2 or Gtk3, Gstreamer, etc).
+- A AppImage Executable (Simplify the Install and Uninstall Process if you like installed).
+- A Static Executable and all files needed by Executable.

 At glance, try a test!:
 ---------------------------
 Download the demo installer MyApp-v1.0 set
-$ chmod +x ./MyApp-v1.0
+`$ chmod +x ./MyApp-v1.0`
 and run.